fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 open C
 Pi
 ```

+TBD - rules on:

+* Resolving overloads so that shadowing does not apply
+* Resolving methods vs. properties and who wins
+* Resolving methods vs. properties for type extensions

+## OLD DESIGN NOTES - NOT A DESIGN FOLLOWS

 * The implementation is not large but intrudes a little on name resolution and we should take care to assess potential ramifications of those changes